rakotomandimby/deepseek-complete/README.md

 This plugin is a Neovim plugin that allows you to use the DeepSeek API to do do code completion in a Neovim buffer.

-DeepSeek is not flat cost, so completions are manually triggered by the user, not as-you-type.
+DeepSeek is not flat cost, it is pay-as-you-go, so completions are manually triggered by the user, not as-you-type.

 # Installation